 Eastern Diamondback rattlesnakes live throughout South Carolina, as do timber rattlesnakes.
-These two species are happy to compete for the same habitat here.
+These two species compete for the same habitat here.

 Throughout the state, you’ll also find pygmy rattlesnakes.
 You could be forgiven for thinking that these are juveniles of a different species.
 They only reach two feet long.
 They aren’t as common around Greenville as they are other parts of the state, though.

 The only rattlesnake species you’re liable to find in South Dakota is the prairie rattlesnake, Crotalus viridis.
 These snakes are common throughout the Midwest, but are only present in parts of North and South Dakota.

 Here, you’ll find them along the border with Nebraska, all the way from east to west.
 They’re easy to find in reservation land.
 You can even find some around Sioux City, and just south of Sioux Falls, although they’re less common here.

 You’ll also find them along the western border of the state.
 There are some not far from Rapid City, too, but they run all along the border with Wyoming, and then Montana too.

 Timber rattlesnakes/canebrake rattlesnakes can be found throughout Tennessee.
 As the name suggests, they especially like to live in wooded areas.
 There are occasional news stories of them finding their way into people’s yards, but they prefer to be left alone.

 The only other species you’ll find are pygmy rattlesnakes.
 These snakes are far less common.
 They only live around the Kentucky Lakes and the Tennessee River, in the western half of the state.